 Simply go to this address and then insert your username and password and click “login”

 Alt text should be provided for images, so that screen reader (a software device on a computer that reads out the page to the individual) users can understand the message conveyed by the use of images on the page.
-This is especially important for informative images (such as infographics).
+This is especially important for informative images (such as infographics or general images on a page).
 When creating the alt text, the text should contain the message you wish to convey through that image, and if the image includes text, that text should also be included in the alt.

 To do this in your One Suffolk website, click on "Pages", click on the page you want to edit, right click over the image, click on "Image Properties" and where it says "Alternative Text" type in the word that you want to use to convey the meaning of the image.
 For example, if you had a picture of a Sunset, you would type in "Sunset" into the box.
 Click "OK" when done.